kickstarter/cfn-flow/README.md

 }
 ```

 While testing, set the `prefix` parameter to a dev prefix like `dev/aaron`.
-When you're confident your changes work, release them with cfn-flow and change the `prefix` parameter to `release/1.0.0` for production.
+When you're confident your changes work, release them with cfn-flow and change the `prefix` parameter to `release/<git sha>` for production.

 #### Continuous integration